 There is a subject that holds the attention of our political divide where politicians swivel around its substantive reality: the Right to Choose versus Pro-Life.

-I will begin by being clear: NO one is pro-abortion.
-No “Right to Choose” advocate is saying that continuiing an unplanned pregnancy should never be an option.
-My personal opinion is that no abortion should be encouraged (except when a woman’s life is in jeopardy from the pregnancy).
-But it is also my opinion that to continue or discontinue an unwanted pregnancy must be the choice of the woman with her personal counsel in the early term.
+I will begin by being clear: No “Right to Choose” advocate is saying that continuiing an unplanned pregnancy should never be an option.
+My personal opinion is that the continuation of, or to discontinue, an unwanted pregnancy must be the choice of the woman with her personal counsel in the early term.
 To say otherwise is to say that the equality and freedom of a woman is suspended when she unwantedly becomes pregnant, and that is not justifiable.

 A government demand that a woman continues a pregnancy she did not want, denies her freedom to pursue the life she intended.
 In contrast to a man who does not bear the consequence within the reality of pregnancy.

 Are a woman’s rights lessened from her birth due to the fact that she can one day be impregnated?
 It is ethically wrong for government to determine the outcome from the act of intercourse due to her physiology; there could be no more extreme invasion of rights and privacy.